ayakashi-io/ayakashi-io.github.io/docs/guide/tour.md

 ```

 We can then use it by referencing its name (`myButton`).
-Props are a vital component since they are used as both action input and for data extraction.
+Props are a vital component since they are used as both action input and data extraction models.
 Make sure to read the [domQL section](/docs/guide/querying-with-domql.html)
 for a complete reference on how to define and query them.